OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 #### ipainstaller

 The IPA can also be directly installed on the iOS device via the command line with [ipainstaller](https://github.com/autopear/ipainstaller "IPA Installer").
-After copying the file over to the device, for example via scp, you can execute the ipainstaller with the IPA's filename:
+After copying the file over to the device, for example via scp, you can execute ipainstaller with the IPA's filename:

 ```bash
 $ ipainstaller App_name.ipa